tomreason25/Data_analytics_case_study_Cyclistic/README.md

-Act
+<h2>Act</h2>

 From the analyzed data there are a few recommendations for marketing strategies intended to convert casual users to members:

-Marketing campaigns conducted in the spring and summer would reach the largest amount of casual users.
+1. Marketing campaigns conducted in the spring and summer would reach the largest amount of casual users.
-Average casual usage drops during morning rush hour, suggesting some are using the bikes to commute.
+2. Average casual usage drops during morning rush hour, suggesting some are using the bikes to commute.
 Marketing campaigns should focus around the main commuter destinations incentivizing membership.